kitab-project-org/kitab-project-org.github.io/how-to/how-to.md

 Once the files have been added, do the following:

-1. If the blog author has not authored for KITAB before, add the author to authors.yml.
+1. If the blog author has not authored for KITAB before, add the author to `_data/authors.yml`.
 To do this, copy an existing author from this file and change the id, name and short bio.
 As noted above, the author id will match that given in the file name and author field in the header file.
+For multiple authors, create a new entry in `_data/authors.yml` for the collection of authors (e.g., sarah_savant_masoumeh_seydi).
 1. Open a python-enabled console.
 1. cd into the 'conversion_script' directory.
 1. run